Lamotrigine

 Do not stop taking this medication on your own without discussing with your doctor.

-It is important to note that your doctor has prescribed this medication as he/ she thinks you will benefit more from taking this medication over the possible risks that it may cause, which have a low chance of occurring, and most people take this medication without any of such problems.
+It is important to note that your doctor has prescribed this medication as he/ she feels you will benefit more from taking this medication over the possible risks that it may cause, which have a low chance of occurring, and most people take this medication without any of such problems.

-What food or medication should I avoid when I take/use this medication?
+What food or medication should I avoid when I take or use this medication?

 Avoid drinking alcohol while taking this medication as it can cause excessive drowsiness.